 Take Triphala powder 20 – 25 grams) and boil in water (2 liters) for 15 minutes.
 Filter and use this water (hot) as vaginal douche.

 Soak Triphala in water at night.
 Next morning wash hairs with this water.

 6. Triphala powder is a great mouthwash if someone makes decoction and use it as mouthwash due to its antibacterial, antiseptic properties.
 There are many studies performed on Triphala as a mouthwash and found that it has same effects on mouth as Chlorhexidine mouthwash.
-Decoction of Triphala is also very good for curing constipation and diseases of liver.
+Decoction of Triphala is also very good for curing constipation and diseases of the liver.
 It has hepatoprotective, cholagogue and laxative properties.

 7. Triphala reduces obesity as it is a metabolic regulator.

 Method to prepare Triphala Decoction Take 1 teaspoonful of triphala powder.
 At night, soak it in water (200 ml).
 Next morning, boil this water till volume reduces to half.
 Filter and add 5-10 ml honey and mix well.
-Drink this decoction hot and Repeat every morning for few days.
+Drink this decoction hot and Repeat every morning for a few days.

 In low dose, 1-2 grams Triphala can be taken safely for years.
-This detoxifies body, cleanses colon, and offers all the health benefits.
+This detoxifies the body, cleanses colon, and offers all the health benefits.
 Continuously take for 6 months than discontinue for one month and then start again.

 In large dose, 5-10 grams it is taken for lesser time period.

 Triphala is available in the form of extract, capsules, tablets and powder.